olemb/nonsense/fizzbuzz/README.rst

-With this vast collection of Fizzbuzz implementations I will ace any job interview!
+With this vast collection of FizzBuzz implementations I will ace any job interview!

 These require Python 3.